 Unlike other planetary maps, this map uses a Victorian style inspired by medieval cartographers.
 Victorian-style maps are from a time when most of the world remained a mystery, and travelers only knew about nearby lands.
 Now that people have mapped the entire globe, I think that Mars has taken over our collective imagination as the next mystery to explore.
 I wanted to use this thematic connection to tie together our history of exploration with our current adventures into unexplored lands.

 To make this map I hand-traced topographic data from the USGS Color-Coded Contour Map of Mars to give the map a traditional aesthetic.
-Our topographic knowledge of Mars is not exact, so I added an overlay of satellite imagery from the NASA Mars Orbital Laser Altimeter.
+The hand-traced topographic lines weren’t very exact, so I added an overlay of satellite imagery from the NASA Mars Orbital Laser Altimeter.
 I also used naming information from the Gazetteer of Planetary Nomenclature and location information from the Mars 1:5 million-scale THEMIS Images.

 To add a little something extra, I wanted to share some of the interesting history behind the geographic features on Mars.
 For example, craters on Mars are named after Earth towns, scientists, or famous artists.
 In this map I tried to make a strange planet seem familiar by prominently sharing the Earth origins of each crater name.

 © This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.